FAQs: Online Second Language Acquisition

 Who is this course for?

-Most participants are pre-field individuals who are planning to learn one or more new languages in order to live in another culture and work or minister cross-culturally.
-Most will be learning these new languages while on the field, but some may be planning to take language courses before leaving North America.
-We may also have a few on-field personnel in the course and perhaps also an occasional individual who is exploring possibilities for cross-cultural service.
+This course meets the needs of four groups of participants: (1) Most are pre-field individuals who are planning to learn one or more new languages in order to live in another culture and work or minister cross-culturally.
+Most often they learning these new languages while on the field, but some may be planning to take language courses before leaving North America.
+(2) Some take this course after arrival in their overseas location, frequently before or near the beginning of their language study.
+(3) A third group includes those who have been on the field for a year or longer but have not been as successful as they need to be in learning their new language.
+(4) We may have a few individuals who are in cross-cultural ministry in North America or are exploring possibilities for cross-cultural service.

 Can I learn as much in the online course as I would in a traditional course?

 Since we moved to the online format, we have found that students learn more—and for some, much more—in each of the three major components than in our previous on-campus course.
 There are several reasons for this.
 For each of the foundations sessions, students have applications questions that require them to apply the insights gained in that lesson to themselves as learners or to their target language and/or learning situation, and they receive individual feedback on every response.
 For the phonetics sessions, we quickly found that 15-20 minutes of daily individual tutoring focused on the learner’s specific needs is more valuable than 50 minutes of small-group work.
 In addition, each student can progress through the lessons at his/her own pace.
 For the language-learning techniques sessions, each learner works with a language helper for about ten hours—far more one-on-one time than in our previous on-campus SLA course.
 For most students, an added bonus has been the fact that the language helper is a native speaker of the student’s target language.